Alien land laws: Modern-day alien land laws

+In the 2020s, dozens of states have introduced alien land legislation in response to concerns of foreign influence in U.S. agriculture and critical infrastructure.
+These laws bar or limit land purchases by nonresident aliens or entities domiciled in, controlled by, or affiliated with designated "foreign adversaries," such as China, Russia, Iran, and North Korea, with a focus on farmland, properties near military bases, and other sensitive sites.
+Civil rights groups and affected communities have raised potential equal protection and due process challenges under the Fourteenth Amendment.

 2023 Florida Legislation

 In 2023, Florida enacted legislation, Senate Bill 264 (Fla.
 Stat.
-Ann. §§ 692.201-205), restricting property ownership for citizens of China, along with nationals from Russia, Iran, North Korea, Cuba, Venezuela, and Syria.
+Ann. §§ 692.201-205), restricting property ownership by citizens of China, Russia, Iran, North Korea, Cuba, Venezuela, and Syria.
 The law targets individuals without relevant US legal status and extends to government officials, political party members, and businesses from these countries, especially those seeking to own agricultural land or property near military installations, citing national security risks.
-This move has sparked significant legal debate, with experts suggesting that the law could face challenges similar to those that historically overturned similar statutes on constitutional grounds.
+This move has sparked significant legal debate, with experts suggesting that the law could face challenges similar to those that historically led to the overturning of such statutes on constitutional grounds.

 In May 2023, Chinese nationals living in Florida filed a lawsuit (Shen v.
 Simpson), alleging that SB 264 violated their rights to equal protection, due process, and the Fair Housing Act.
 On November 4, 2025, the U.S. Court of Appeals for the Eleventh Circuit ruled that plaintiffs lacked standing (as the law applies only to people "domiciled" in China) and that the law does not violate federal statutes or discriminate against Asians.

 2025 Texas Legislation

 In June 2025, Texas Governor Abbott signed into law Senate Bill 17 (SB 17), which prohibits agricultural land ownership by entities or individuals "domiciled" in China, Russia, Iran and North Korea, countries designated as national security risks.

 In July 2025, Chinese nationals who live in Texas sued Texas Attorney General Paxton (Wang v.
 Paxton), alleging that the law violates the Fourteenth Amendment's equal protection clause and is preempted by the Fair Housing Act.
-The United States District Court for the Southern District of Texas dismissed the case on August 18, 2025 for lack of standing.
+The United States District Court for the Southern District of Texas dismissed the case on August 18, 2025, for lack of standing.
 Plaintiffs appealed the dismissal to the U.S. Court of Appeals for the Fifth Circuit.